Everything You Need to Know About Small Business Funding in 2017

-Emergencies will come up now and again that might require you to secure small business funding in a pinch, but ideally every dollar you borrow should be leading you toward that vision.
+Emergencies will come up now and again that might require you to secure funding in a pinch, but ideally every dollar you borrow should be leading you toward that vision.

 And don’t just think about how much money you need to get through the next few months, or even the next year.